We’ve been seeing an unprecedented surge in the job market that, for the first time, is outpacing the jitters of the real estate market.

 All Turnover Is Not Created Equal

 The current rate of resignations is high; any study or survey associated with the Great Resignation will tell you that.
-However, in order to assess the true impacts of this, and actionable steps for your organization, the notion of retention must be redefined.
+However, to assess the true impacts of this, and actionable steps for your organization, the notion of retention must be redefined.

 When we bring up the term “retention”, many people picture a toxic organization trying to explain its high turnover rate.
 However, it is necessary to emphasize that turnover is neither good nor bad and that it is essential to determine whether resignation is resulting from a functional or a dysfunctional turnover rate.